jhercule127/missing-course/vim.md

 Type `%` to find a matching ), ], or }

 Substitute Command
-Type ‘:s/old/new/g’ to substitute new for old in a line (all occurrences)
+Type `:s/old/new/g` to substitute new for old in a line (all occurrences)
-- To change every occurrence in the whole file: :%s/old/new/g or for confirmation :%s/old/new/gc
+- To change every occurrence in the whole file: `:%s/old/new/g` or for confirmation `:%s/old/new/gc`

+---

 ### Miscellaneous

-Execute external command:
+**Execute external command**
-Enter “:!”
-Then type in any command
+Enter `:!` Then type in any command

 Selecting Text to write
-- Type ‘v’ and move the cursor to highlight texts you want to write
+- Type `v` and move the cursor to highlight texts you want to write
 - Press the “:” and type “w TEST”
 It should write the selected lines to the file TEST